Susan Macdonald: Ordained ministry

 Macdonald was ordained in the Scottish Episcopal Church as a deacon in 1996 and as a priest in 1997.
 Between 1996 and 1998, she served her curacy as a non-stipendiary minister at St John the Evangelist, Jedburgh in the Diocese of Edinburgh.
 Then, from 1998 to 2001, she was a priest of St Peter's Church, Galashiels.

 Macdonald was appointed to head her first church in 2001; that year, she became priest in charge of Gordon Chapel, Fochabers.
 From 2001 to 2004, she was also co-ordinator of Mission 21 for the Diocese of Moray, Ross and Caithness.
 She was a Canon of Inverness Cathedral from 2003 to 2004.
 She was Missioner for the Diocese of Aberdeen and Orkney from 2004 to 2007.

 Since 2007, she has been the Rector of Christ Church, Morningside, Edinburgh.
 In March 2012, it was announced that she would be the next Dean of Edinburgh and therefore the first female dean in the Scottish Episcopal Church.
 She was installed as Dean on 13 May 2012 at a service in Edinburgh Cathedral.
-On 5 March 2017, she stepped down as dean and was succeeded by the Frances Burberry.
+On 5 March 2017, she stepped down as dean and was succeeded by Frances Burberry.